AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters that the Receiver can support, using the parameter constraints defined in the [Capabilities Register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.

 A USB Receiver SHOULD provide the `urn:x-nmos:cap:transport:usb_class` capability to indicate the USB classes (integers in the range 0 to 255) supported by the Receiver.
-See [USB](https://www.usb.org) for class code definitions.
+See [USB Class Codes](https://www.usb.org/defined-class-codes) for class code definitions.

 A USB Receiver operates as a TCP/IP client.
 A USB Sender accepts connections from Receivers.
 The underlying transport protocol for `urn:x-nmos:transport:usb` is TCP, optionally using MPTCP (MultiPath TCP) for redundancy.